• Skip to primary navigation

 • If you don't have a food processor, use a fork to mash the chickpeas.

-• For a nut-free option, choose white beans or silken tofu to replace the cashews in the cashew mayo recipe.
+• For a nut-free option, substitute white beans or silken tofu for the cashews in the cashew mayo recipe.

 • Instead of bread, fill a large hot house tomato, serve inside lettuce wraps, add to a green salad, or eat directly from a bowl.